 To build an automation solution for this use case, you need the following elements:

-Trigger: Facebook Messenger—New text message
+- Trigger: Facebook Messenger—New text message

-Actions: Facebook Messenger—Ask question, Gmail—Send email, and Facebook Messenger—Send message
+- Actions: Facebook Messenger—Ask question, Gmail—Send email, and Facebook Messenger—Send message

-Try Catch conditional block
+- Try Catch condition

 Let's start creating a journey.

 This will listen to a new text message from a user.
 Follow these steps to configure: